-Even if you don’t have to send a pension saving statement a member can still ask you to give them this information.
+Even if you don’t have to give a pension saving statement a member can still ask you to give them this information.

-- the total amount of the member’s pension savings (‘pension input amounts’) made to the scheme in the ‘pension input period’ ending in the tax year
+- the total amount of the member’s pension inputs made to the scheme in the ‘pension input period’ ending in the tax year

 - the amount of the annual allowance for that tax year

-- the total amount of the member’s pension savings made to the scheme for each of the pension input periods ending in the previous 3 tax years
+- the total amount of the member’s pension inputs made to the scheme for each of the pension input periods ending in the previous 3 tax years

 - the amount of the annual allowance for the previous 3 tax years

-If a member has saved more than £50,000 into a scheme that has a period that starts before 14 October 2010 and ends after 5 April 2011 you must split the details of their savings between:
+If the scheme has an input period that starts before 14 October 2010 and ends after 5 April 2011 you may need to split the pension input period.

-You must automatically give a pension savings statement to the member if the amount of their pension savings (‘pension input amount’) in the scheme is more than the annual allowance.
+You must automatically give a pension savings statement to the member if the amount of their pension inputs in the scheme is more than the annual allowance.
 You must do this by 6 October following the end of the tax year.